 The Jellybricks burst onto the scene in 1997 with the release of their debut album Kinky Boot Beast.
 Their first single, “Who is God” immediately became a hit on local radio stations and soon found its way onto the national airwaves.
-Within weeks, they found themselves sharing the stage with notable acts including Live, Goo Goo Dolls, and Fuel, and over the years have appeared with the likes of Barenaked Ladies and Fountains of Wayne.
+Within weeks, they found themselves sharing the stage with notable acts including Live, Goo Goo Dolls, and Fuel, and over the years have appeared with the likes of Barenaked Ladies, Fountains of Wayne, and Crash Test Dummies.

-Through four subsequent albums and a furious touring schedule, the band won the hearts and minds of pop aficionados from coast to coast.
+Through five subsequent albums and a furious touring schedule, the band won the hearts and minds of pop aficionados from coast to coast.
 They’ve made several buzzed-about appearances at the annual International Pop Overthrow festivals in Los Angeles and New York.
 They’ve also released three Christmas songs (one co-written with Jeffrey Gaines) and have recorded material appearing on numerous compilation and tribute CDs, including the widely-publicized “Coming Up!” tribute to the music of Paul McCartney.
+In 2016, the band served as an opening act during McCartney’s 2016 concert at Busch Stadium in St. Louis.

 Larry Kennedy — guitar, vocals